emcodeio/dotfiles/obsidian/GoTo Elimination/Eliminating GoTos.md

                                       07   MULTIPLY 2 BY VAL1.
 ```

 We can see that the `IF` statement on line `01` guards the goto statement on line `02`.
 The guard expression inside this statement is `VAL1 IS LESS THAN 9`.
-So we first create a boolean variable at line `01` on the right:
+So we first create a boolean variable at line `01` on the right.

 *Note that the introduction of this `cond_1` value is not valid COBOL.
 Here we used a simplified notation, but COBOL does not include boolean valued variables.
 Level 88 variables are often used to serve this function and the actual implementation of the outward-movement transformation will have to do something similar.* See the discussion below in **COBOL Does Not Have Boolean Valued Variables**